American eccentric cinema: Background

-At a period of American history where postwar communities were growing older, many ideals were being re-evaluated and looked at critically in American Eccentric Cinema.
+At a period of American history where postwar communities were growing older, many ideals were being re-evaluated and looked at critically in American eccentric cinema.
 The genre's films look at emotions and where they come from as well as expectations for what a happy life should be.
-American Eccentric Cinema sees happiness as not necessarily being in a domestic life; in a marriage or family.
-The filmmakers of the genre were influenced by their own lives where their perception of the domestic world could include feelings and emotions of "abandonment, alienation and frustration."
+American eccentric cinema sees happiness as not necessarily being in a domestic life; in a marriage or family.
+The filmmakers of the genre were influenced by their own lives where their perception of the domestic world could include feelings and emotions of "abandonment, alienation and frustration".

-The film tradition also takes influences from Postmodernism through the movement's attitudes of irony and sensations of "detachment" to society.
-But whilst filmmakers of American Eccentric Cinema position themselves in a critical manner, they also strive to create significant and unique art forms through various techniques and film features employed.
+The film tradition also takes influences from postmodernism through the movement's attitudes of irony and sensations of "detachment" to society.
+But while filmmakers of American eccentric cinema position themselves in a critical manner, they also strive to create significant and unique art forms through various techniques and film features employed.

-Films of American Eccentric cinema are also made around the before, during and after phases of the September 11 attacks where social desires were primarily concerned with being safe and secure.
+Films of American eccentric cinema were also made before, during and after the September 11 attacks, when social desires were primarily concerned with being safe and secure.
 At this time the rights and principles of American liberalism were being challenged and ideas of existentialism were common within art.

 Characteristics

 While American eccentric cinema films have distinct individual and stylistic visions, they share common themes and textual practices.
-American Eccentric Cinema are concerned around an individual's internal dilemmas and existentialism as a human being, regardless of the context.
+American eccentric cinema is concerned about an individual's internal dilemmas and existentialism as a human being, regardless of the context.
 The film techniques of the genre use aspects of mainstream cinema but alter the mainstream conventions slightly through characterisation, tone and style.
-American Eccentric cinema is also known for its use of inter-textual references, quotations and irony.
+American eccentric cinema is also known for its use of inter-textual references, quotations and irony.
 By doing this, an audience's expectation of what may happen is subverted.
 Filmmakers go into the depth of a protagonist's journey finding their sense of self as the narrative.